 2. Margaret Abbott was a woman who competed in and won a golf tournament in Paris.
 After her death, it was discovered that this tournament was part of the poorly-organized 1900 Olympics.
 She never knew she was an Olympian.

-3. Ross Rebagliati, the first man to win Gold in Snowboarding in the Olympics only to be DQ'd for marijuana, now owns a medical marijuana business called Ross' Gold.
+3. Ross Rebagliati, the first man to win Gold in Snowboarding in the Olympics only to be disqualified for marijuana, now owns a medical marijuana business called Ross' Gold.

 4. The USA won the last ever Olympic gold medal for rugby in 1924 and are therefore technically still reigning champions.

-5. A Japanese gymnast, Shun Fujimoto, once broke his knee at the Olympics in 1976 but didn't tell anyone and performed miraculously despite his injury, winning his team the gold medal.
+5. A Japanese gymnast named Shun Fujimoto, once broke his knee at the Olympics in 1976 but didn't tell anyone and performed miraculously despite his injury, winning his team the gold medal.

 6Black power salute